KavtsevichNikita/Hospital-Online-Reservation/README.md

 - `equals(Object o)`: Indicates whether some other object is "equal to" this one.
 - `hashCode()`: Returns a hash code value for the object.

-### Interface: PersonFactory
+### Interface: Person.PersonFactory
 - `createPersonDoc(String id, String name, String specialization, Schedule schedule)`: Creates a new doctor object.

-### Interface: PatientBuilder
+### Interface: Patient.PatientBuilder
 - `setPhoneNumber(String phoneNumber)`: Sets the phone number of the patient.
 - `setId(String id)`: Sets the ID of the patient.
 - `setName(String name)`: Sets the name of the patient.
 - `build()`: Constructs and returns the patient object.

-### Abstract Class: Marker
+### Doctor.Marker:
-- Marker interface indicating that a class is a doctor.
+- Doctor.Marker interface indicating that a class is a doctor.

+### HospitalFacade:
+- HospitalFacade a single simplified class that connects a number of more complex classes.

 ## Design Patterns

 ### Creation Patterns
-1. Factory Method Pattern: `PersonFactory` interface and `DoctorFactory` class implement the factory method pattern for creating doctor objects.
+1. Factory Method Pattern: `Person.PersonFactory` interface and `Doctor.DoctorFactory` class implement the factory method pattern for creating doctor objects.
-2. Builder Pattern: `PatientBuilder` interface and `PatientBuilderImpl` class implement the builder pattern for constructing patient objects.
+2. Builder Pattern: `Patient.PatientBuilder` interface and `Patient.PatientBuilderImpl` class implement the builder pattern for constructing patient objects.

 ### Structural Patterns
-1. Marker Interface Pattern: `Marker` interface acts as a marker for classes implementing doctor functionalities.
+1. Doctor.Marker Interface Pattern: `Doctor.Marker` interface acts as a marker for classes implementing doctor functionalities.
+You can find using Marker in viewAllDoctors() and viewAllPatients()

 ## How to Use